-Six-month pregnant Bethany Hamilton is the latest mom-to-be who sticking to her workout routine, bump and all.
+She just had her baby, but at six-months pregnant, Bethany Hamilton was a mom-to-be who sticking to her workout routine, bump and all.
 No doubt Hamilton's committed to riding the waves: she didn't even let a shark attack that took her arm when she was a teen stop her from getting up on her board.
 Her pregnancy workout routine reportedly includes up to five hours of surfing each day.
 But she's far from the only one: Here are eight more stories of moms taking pregnancy to the extreme.

 A mom who was so dedicated to here CrossFit regime reportedly continued to lift weights -- up to 150 lbs. -- until two days before her due date.
 She said she set records during her pregnancy, which, she said, surprised even she.
 The Arizona mom gave birth to a baby girl earlier this month.
 She said that despite what people may think, she was "still protecting the baby."

 An Australian mom blogger said she and her infant son are thriving despite coming under criticism during her pregnancy for her extreme diet.
 Loni Jane Anthony's diet consisted of as many as 10 bananas for breakfast each day.
 Anthony's a social media sensation more than 200,000 Instagram followers and recently posted a photo of herself just 12-days post birth saying "Still buzzing in the fact that I'm a Mum of the most most precious healthiest baby boy."